arseniedev/eyeball-maze/README.md

 # Eyeball Maze
 A simple maze game where the player navigates an eyeball through a maze.
-Built using C#.NET, this project demonstrates basic game logic, collision detection, and user input handling.
+Built using Java, this project demonstrates basic game logic, collision detection, and user input handling.

 ---